cy6erskunk/q-n-a/docs/Technical_rules.md

 Designation of referees and video consultants

--Individual competitions t.50
+- Individual competitions t.50

--Team competitions t.51
+- Team competitions t.51

 World Cup competitions t.52

 Method of judging hits

--Materiality of the hit t.53-58
+- Materiality of the hit t.53-58

--Validity or priority of the hit (incl.
+- Validity or priority of the hit (incl.
 Video-refereeing) t.59

--Appeals for video refereeing t.60-62
+- Appeals for video refereeing t.60-62

--Referees’ gestures t.63
+- Referees’ gestures t.63

 Regulation equipment and checking of equipment by the Referee t.64–69

 Non-regulation equipment t.70-75

-FOIL.
+## FOIL.
 THE CONVENTIONS OF FENCING

 METHOD OF MAKING A HIT t.76